 - Never drink and drive.
-Reinforce that you will always come pick your child up should they need your help or find themselves in a bad situation with others who are drinking.
+Reinforce that you will always come to pick your child up should they need your help or find themselves in a bad situation with others who are drinking.
 Keeping the lines of communication open with your teen can make the difference between a teen who gets behind the wheel of a car after drinking, or one who makes the right choice and calls a parent rather than getting behind the wheel as an impaired driver.

 - Wear your seatbelt each and every time, whether as a passenger or driver.
 Absolutely no exceptions.

 - Excess speed was a factor in almost 40% of fatal traffic accidents involving teen drivers.
-Parents can stress that driving the speed limit protects not only your teen’s life, but the lives of other motorists on the road.
+Parents can stress that driving the speed limit protects not only your teen’s life but the lives of other motorists on the road.

 - Driving home the importance of wearing a seat belt is also critical.
-Half of teens who died as a result of a car accident were not wearing their seat belts at the time of the crash.
+Half of the teens who died as a result of a car accident were not wearing their seat belts at the time of the crash.

 - Finally, take time to print off this safe driving contract with your teen.
-Make clear what the consequences will be if your teen doesn’t show good judgement behind the wheel, and stick to your guns if your teen breaks or ignores safe driving practices.
+Make clear what the consequences will be if your teen doesn’t show good judgment behind the wheel, and stick to your guns if your teen breaks or ignores safe driving practices.

 The personal injury attorneys at Hardy, Wolf and Downing want each and every Maine family to enjoy the winter holidays.
-Parents who educate and monitor their teen drivers help keep the roadways safer for all Maine residents, and protect one of their most precious assets: the lives of their children.
+Parents who educate and monitor their teen safe driver help keep the roadways safer for all Maine residents, and protect one of their most precious assets: the lives of their children.

 If you or a loved one has been injured in an automobile accident involving an impaired or negligent driver, please contact our experienced personal injury attorneys.
 We can help you assess your case and understand your options.
 Our personal injury team has been working to get Maine families the compensation and justice they deserve for many years, and we’ll work just as hard for your family.